hipster-philology/pyrrha/contribute.md

 ### Run the tests

 To run the tests, you simply need run `nose2` at the root of the pandora-postcorrect-app folder.
-You can also run `python manage.py test`

 ## Writing a test